PORPOISE-Network/oracle-v1/README.md

 The oracle contract is intended to be completely permissionless, anyone can write to it.
 However, event results are cataloged by the address which calls
 [`recordResult`](/contracts/Porpacle.sol#L53).
 Hence, if bounties are offered for specific surveys, then those bounties can be tied the the result reported by a specific reporting address.

-When recording the result of a prediction survey, the caller must provide a Merkle proof with their reported value to prove they are submitting a valid option.
+When recording the result of a prediction survey, the caller must provide a Merkle proof with their reported value to prove they are submitting a valid option (i.e. an option specified with a 🗳️).

 **NOTE**: Once an address has reported the result of a specific survey, its value cannot be changed later.